dgryski/go-perfbook/performance.md

 ## Concurrency

+* Figure out which pieces can be done in parallel and which must be sequential
 * Optimizing multi-threaded code
+  * false-sharing -> pad to cache-line size
+  * true sharing -> sharding
 * Overlap with previous section on caches and false/true sharing
 * Lazy synchronization; it's expensive, so duplicating work may be cheaper